 Colour numbers shown are from current brochures of manufacturers of materials.

-Unless otherwise indicated in the Contract Documents, use the following colours:
+Unless otherwise indicated in the Contract Documents, colours shall be selected by the Owner from the manufacturers full range of colours:

 Exposed steel lintels, exposed concrete and concrete block surfaces at head of openings: Match colour of wall.